Graylog2/se-poc-docs/src/Migrating/Elasticsearch to OpenSearch/Migrating FROM Elasticsearch TO OpenSearch.md

     * The Elasticsearch version MUST NOT be newer than 7.10 (e.g. 7.11 and later are not supported)
 * Elasticsearch Indices version 6082399 (v6.8 or greater)
 * Graylog 4.3 (or later)
+    * Graylog 4.2 and older do NOT support OpenSearch.
+Upgrading to OpenSearch will break Graylog 4.2 (and older).

 ## Planning